Netflix/edda/docs/index.md

 There are many [configuration](./configuration.md) options for Edda.
 It can be configured to poll a single AWS region (as we run it here) or to poll multiple regions.
-If you have multiple AWS accounts (ie. test and prod), Edda can be configured to poll both from the same instance.
+If you have multiple AWS accounts (i.e. test and prod), Edda can be configured to poll both from the same instance.
 Edda currently polls 15 different resource types within AWS.
 Each collection can be individually enabled or disabled.
 Additionally, crawl frequency and cache refresh rates can all be tweaked.